What is a culture of connection and what does it do for the profitability of a company?

 - Contribution.
 When each person feels his/her opinion is heard, even if there isn’t agreement, they feel a sense of belonging and giving.
 Listening, contributing, and accepting reinforce our bonds to others.

 In the ebook “The Connection Culture: A New Source of Competitive Advantage” By Michael Lee Stallard the author defines a connection culture.
 He writes: “Unless the people who are part of a business feel a sense of connection—a bond that promotes trust, cooperation and esprit de corps—they will never reach their potential as individuals, nor will the organization.”
 An organization with a high degree of connection has employees who are more engaged, more productive in their jobs, and less likely to leave the organization for a competitor.
 Organizations with greater connection also have employees who share more information with their colleagues and, therefore, help decision-makers make better-informed decisions and help innovators innovate.
 Connection is what transforms a dog-eat-dog environment into a sled dog team that pulls together.
+There are ways to learn more about your employees.

 So what is connection anyway?
 When we interact with people, we generally feel that we connect with some and not with others.
 Phrases such as “we really connected” and “we just didn’t connect” are common in our daily conversations.
 Connection describes something intangible we sense in relationships.
 When connection is present, we feel energy, empathy, affirmation and are more open.
 When it is absent, we experience neutral or even negative feelings.
 Although we know what it’s like to feel connected on a personal level, few among us understand the effect connection has on us and on the organizations we work in.”